 This year would have marked 75 years of tradition in Centre Wellington, but Elizabeth calls this year “74.5”

-On this episode, we chat about the recent tough decisions, what it means for the future of the Festival, plus we get insight for what to expect at this year’s digital celebration, the Wee Digital Ceilidh (pronounced “Kay-lee”)
+In this episode, we chat about the recent tough decisions, what it means for the future of the Festival, plus we get insight into what to expect at this year’s digital celebration, the Wee Digital Ceilidh (pronounced “Kay-lee”)

 If you ask Google “What’s a Scottish Ceilidh?” you discover it’s a traditional social gathering.

 I asked twice and was told, “...simply means a social visit.”

 The Festival Scottish Festival and Highland Games present this year’s Wee Digital Ceilidh to their faithful patrons, guests, and over four hundred volunteers who contribute their hard work and time year-after-year.